jenish-3/local-demo/README.md

-#This is my local repo created locally.
+#This is my local repo.